Candle Care & Safety

 - Burn 3-4 hours allowing the wax to liquefy across the top.
 Extinguish.
 Allow wax to cool.
 Trim the wick to less than a 1/4”.
 Relight.

-- Do not burn up all of the wax in the bowl.
+- Do not burn up all of the wax in the bowl or burn down to the exposed wood.
 Simply use a spoon to remove any remaining residue.

 The wooden dough bowls are handmade of raw wood so no two are alike and vary in shape and size as well as may contain scratches, knots, small cracks and other irregularities.

-The wood bowls are pre-treated with a flame retardant, sealed with a thin hard coating of wax on the bottom layer and have extended metal wick tabs to keep the wicks from burning all of the way to the bottom.
+The wood bowls are pre-treated with a flame retardant, sealed with a thin hard coating of wax on the bottom layer and have extended metal wick tabs to help keep the wicks from burning all of the way to the bottom.
+Do not burn the candle to the bottom where the wood is exposed to the flame.

 Due to the multiple wicks, these candles will burn faster with the heat generated from the multiple flames.